 Basically, they’re going to find out who you are eventually.

 It’s impossible to keep up a fake persona forever.
 You spend around 40 hours per week in work.
 For many of us, it’s many more.
 The mask will slip and they’ll find out that you are (in my case) a sarcastic nerd and a bit quiet.

 Everyone has a “work-me” and a “home-me”.
 However, being a completely different person in the office is going to take a toll eventually.
 We’re not saying that you should let it all loose in the interview but be your “work-self”.

 If you’re a naturally funny person, show it.
 If you’re highly detail oriented, show that.
 Go with your own personality.

 However, there are disclaimers

-Remember what I said about “work-self” and “home-self”?
+Remember what we said about “work-self” and “home-self”?
 Don’t let it all hang out.
 You still have to be work appropriate.
 You can’t start telling the hilarious but rude jokes that work well in the pub.
 You can’t start an argument about Angular VS React because that’s what you do online.

 What we mean by “be yourself” is “don’t try to second guess who the interviewer wants you to be”.
 It’s impossible to guess anyway and the ideal person to be is you!

 We focus on that when interviewing for Verify.
 We have chats about Battlestar Galactica and then talk about the things that cause us to passionate about in recruitment – candidate experience being the top of our list in terms of importance.